 5. Except in areas of parking, the side edge of a loop shall have a lateral spacing of 3 feet from a curb or pavement edge and 3 feet from a painted double yellow line or a white line.

 6. Under normal conditions the front edge of the loop immediately behind the stop line is no more than 2 feet from the top of the stop line.
 The maximum spacing between loops adjacent to the stop line shall be 5 feet.
 A spacing of less than 5 feet for these loops may be used to meet the requirements set forth in the next item (7).

-7. The distance from the front edge of the area of detection to the intersection shall be as shown on Figures 12-A, Figure 12-B, Figure 12-C and Figure 12-D. In the case of a skewed intersection, the dimension shall be measured perpendicular from the extension of the curbline to the front loop.
+7. The distance from the front edge of the area of detection to the intersection shall be as shown on Figures 12-A. In the case of a skewed intersection, the dimension shall be measured perpendicular from the extension of the curbline to the front loop.
 In no case shall any portion of the loop extend beyond the extended curbline into the intersection area.
 In some cases, depending upon the skew angle, a supplemental loop should be required to insure that vehicles overriding the stop line will not leave the area of detection.